tegonal/minimalist/README.md

 [ `MethodSource`](https://docs.junit.org/current/user-guide/#writing-tests-parameterized-tests-sources-MethodSource)
 but the runtime behaviour is different.
 If you run the above code, then per default only a window of 5 values is taken from the range `1..20` based on a randomly chosen seed resulting in 5 runs.
-The base assumption of Minimalist is that your tests are expensive to execute and that you don't have the time to run all values of interested in one go.
+The base assumption of Variist is that your tests are expensive to execute and that you don't have the time to run all values of interested in one go.
 But, eventually, over multiple runs, it would still be nice to cover all values.
 The [configuration](#configuration) section explains how we can adjust the default profiles and more.
 For now, we continue without going too much into configuration details.